Jørgen Roed: Foreign study

 Starting in 1835 he began seeking a travel stipend from the Academy, but he had stiff competition from both Wilhelm Marstrand and Louis Gurlitt, fellow students who would be prioritised higher than him for these limited funds.
 He, therefore, first received a two-year travel stipend in 1837, which was later renewed for a second two-year term.
-This allowed him to live in Italy 1837-1841.
+This allowed him to live in Italy from 1837 to 1841.

 Before leaving on his travels he became engaged to Emilie Mathilde Kruse, who waited for his return to marry.